Watermelon Soap Recipe with Skin Brightening Vitamin C for Glowing Skin

 Naturally rich in vitamin C, this cold process watermelon soap recipe is an easy way to enjoy the skin care benefits of vitamin C without irritating sensitive skin.
-Keep reading to discover the natural benefits of using this DIY soap as part of your daily skin care routine.
-Plus learn how to make homemade watermelon soap from scratch in the comfort of your own home.
+Discover the benefits of using this DIY soap as part of your daily skin care routine.
+Plus learn how to make this natural summer soap from scratch in the comfort of your own home.

 One of my favorite things about summer is eating juicy, ripe watermelon!
 Sticky, sweet and delicious, watermelon is full of nutrients our bodies love like vitamins A, B6 and C, lycopene, antioxidants and amino acids.
 However, it doesn’t have to be summer to enjoy the health benefits that watermelon has to offer.
 Not only is watermelon fruit powder available year round, but when used in natural beauty products your skin can enjoy some of the same healthy benefits.

-Unfortunately, those with sensitive skin can’t always use a vitamin C serum without irritation.
-As this watermelon cold process soap recipe with vitamin C is a wash off product, it offers a gentle alternative to serums that may normally irritate skin.
-(If you love vitamin C serums, you can learn how to make your own DIY vitamin C serum here!)
+- As some of us with sensitive skin can’t always use a vitamin C serum without irritation, this DIY watermelon soap makes an ideal alternative!
+With it being a wash off product, this cold process summer soap offers a gentle alternative to serums that may normally irritate skin.

 Watermelon Cold Process Soap Recipe